Philosophical anthropology: 1920s Germany

 Max Scheler, from 1900 until 1920 had been a follower of Husserl's phenomenology, the hegemonic form of philosophy in Germany at the time.
 Scheler sought to apply Husserl's phenomenological approach to different topics.
 From 1920 Scheler laid the foundation for philosophical anthropology as a philosophical discipline, competing with phenomenology and other philosophic disciplines.
-Husserl and Martin Heidegger (1889–1976), were the two most authoritative philosophers in Germany at the time, and their criticism to philosophical anthropology and Scheler have had a major impact on the discipline.
+Husserl and Martin Heidegger (1889–1976), were the two most authoritative philosophers in Germany at the time, and their criticism of philosophical anthropology and Scheler have had a major impact on the discipline.

 Scheler defined the human being not so much as a "rational animal" (as has traditionally been the case since Aristotle) but essentially as a "loving being".
 He breaks down the traditional hylomorphic conception of the human person, and describes the personal being with a tripartite structure of lived body, soul, and spirit.
 Love and hatred are not psychological emotions, but spiritual, intentional acts of the person, which he categorises as "intentional feelings."
 Scheler based his philosophical anthropology in a Christian metaphysics of the spirit.
 Helmuth Plessner would later emancipate philosophical anthropology from Christianity.

 Helmuth Plessner and Arnold Gehlen have been influenced by Scheler, and they are the three major representatives of philosophical anthropology as a movement.